amitchandrakar/LaravelExtensionPack/README.md

-## Laravel development Extension Pack by Mr Chetan
+## Laravel development Extension Pack by Amit Chandrakar

-A collection of extensions for Laravel development by Mr Chetan (Chetan Bhalothia).
+A collection of extensions for Laravel development.

 VS Code extension pack help to create a your Laravel app.